lanl-campaign-ngp/c2-fastbit/README.md

 **Note**: depending on the capabilities of the machine, the make process may take a while to complete.

-# LLVM Clang
+# LLVM Clang, g++-11 and beyond

-Compiling will fail if FastBit is compiled by a recent LLVM clang compiler.
-Errors such as `error: ordered comparison between pointer and zero ('unsigned short *' and 'int')` will be reported and terminates the build process.
-Use a gcc/g++ compiler instead.
+Compiling will fail if FastBit is compiled by a recent LLVM clang compiler or a g++-11 or later compiler.
+Errors such as `error: ordered comparison between pointer and zero ('unsigned short *' and 'int')` will be reported and will fail the build process.
+Use a non-recent gcc/g++ compiler instead.
 On Mac, gcc/g++ may be installed via brew using `brew install gcc`.
+To install a specific version of gcc, use `brew install gcc@x`.
+FastBit will compile with `gcc-6`, `gcc-7`, `gcc-8`, `gcc-9`, and `gcc-10`.